radovskyb/gobeat/README.md

 If the process has shutdown or is non-respondant and the `restart` flag is set to true, which is it's default value, `gobeat` automatically restarts the process.
-If the process that needs to be restarted, was instantiated in a terminal window such as `/dev/ttys001`, `gobeat` automatically restarts the process in the same window it originated in.
+If the process that needs to be restarted, was instantiated in a terminal window such as `/dev/ttys001`, `gobeat` automatically restarts the process in the same window it originated in. `gobeat` must be started with `sudo` to restart an application in the correct `tty` window, otherwise it just restarts as a normal application attached to `gobeats` process.

 For processes not started from a terminal, for example, such as a text editor like `Sublime Text`, `gobeat` will simply restart the application.
 The `detach` flag specifes whether or not a regular application